huaweicloud/terraform-provider-huaweicloud/docs/resources/iec_vpc_subnet.md

 ## Import

-IEC subnet can be imported using the `id`, e.g.
+IEC vpc subnet can be imported using the `id`, e.g.

 ```
 $ terraform import huaweicloud_iec_vpc_subnet.subnet_demo 51be9f2b-5a3b-406a-9271-36f0c929fbcc